 Technology has made it possible to synthesize increasingly targeted drugs.
 But scientists still have much to learn from Mother Nature.
 Pyridomycin, a substance produced by non- pathogenic soil bacteria, has been found to be a potent antibiotic against a related strain of bacteria that cause tuberculosis.
 The EPFL scientists who discovered this unexpected property now have a better understanding of how the molecule functions.
 Its complex three- dimensional structure allows it to act simultaneously on two parts of a key enzyme in the tuberculosis bacillus, and in doing so, dramatically reduce the risk that the bacteria will develop multiple resistances.
 The researchers, along with their colleagues at ETH Zurich, have published their results in the journal Nature Chemical Biology.

-Stewart Cole, director of EPFL’s Global Health Institute, led a team that discovered the anti- tuberculosis effect of pyridomycin in 2012.
+Prof. Stewart Cole, director of the Global Health Institute (at the EPFL School of Life Sciences), led a team that discovered the anti- tuberculosis effect of pyridomycin in 2012.
 By inhibiting the action of the “InhA” enzyme, pyridomycin literally caused the thick lipid membrane of the bacterium to burst.
 Now the scientists understand how the molecule does this job.

 Dual anti-mutation ability

 The tuberculosis bacillus needs the InhA enzyme along with what scientists refer to as a “co- factor,” which activates the enzyme, in order to manufacture its membrane.
 The scientists discovered that pyridomycin binds with the co-factor, neutralizing it.

 But pyridomycin doesn’t stop there.
 It also blocks another element needed for making the membrane, the InhA binding site.
 “Researchers in the pharmaceutical industry have been looking for this weakness in the TB bacillus for decades,” explains Ruben Hartkoorn, first author on the article.